LoMaply/Genetic/README.md

 1. Swap mutation is carried out by a probability, which swaps the position of 2 randomly selected indexes in a gene.
 2. Invert mutation on the other hand inverts a subsection of the gene.
 However, the result of this is accepted ONLY IF the result is fitter than the input.

 The paper does not specify whether Swap mutation has the same `result fitter than input` condition as the Invert mutation, for now I will assume that it does not.

-This has the side effect where after sufficient iterations of the algorithm, Fitness seems to decrease and stabilize after reaching its peak fitness.
-However, this stabilized fitness is often still more than the initial population fitness.
+This has the side effect where the total population fitness varies up/down, however it has no effect on the overall fittest gene found.

-The temporary solution for this is to introduce a `FITNESS_LIMIT` variable that stops the algorithm when a certain fitness threshold is met, as only the data of the final Population is written to the console.

-Paper also doesn't specify whether Invert mutation occurs on a probability, but this is assumed to be yes.

 ## Issue 3